-The best wireless mice you can buy | Engadget
+My quest for the perfect productivity mouse

 Gaming mice for everyday use

-Just because a mouse has a gaming focus, it doesn’t mean it’s no good for productivity.
+Just because a mouse has a gaming focus, it doesn’t mean it’s not the best mouse for productivity, too.
 That was my reasoning when I looked at things like the Logitech G502 Lightspeed and the G Pro X Superlight.
 From Razer, the Viper Ultimate looked like another strong option.

 The next thing to consider is the form factor.
 Gaming mice are much more likely to have either a neutral or ambidextrous design.
 This isn’t a no-no for my RSI concerns (especially when offset against the lighter weight) but it was something I was cautious about.
 Of the ones I am testing here, the G502 Lightspeed is the most “ergonomic.”

 Lastly, gamers want speed and even 2.4GHz is a bit too laggy for some, so Bluetooth connectivity is rare to find in this category.
+Even the best wireless mice can struggle with latency issues.
 That’s not a deal-breaker for me, but worth knowing in case it is for you.

 I should mention the G Pro X Superlight here, too, given it uses the same software as the G502.
 The G Pro X is semi ambidextrous (you can palm it with either hand, but the extra buttons are only on one side).
 There are only five buttons total, too.